wcfrobert/fkit/README.md

   <img src="https://github.com/wcfrobert/fkit/blob/master/doc/fbd.png?raw=true" alt="demo" style="width: 60%;" />
 </div>

 The figure above depicts state of stress where the external forces (highlighted green), and internal forces (highlighted yellow) are in equilibrium.
+Note that the strain profile is assumed linear; a fundamental assumption in section analysis known as plane-section-remain-plane.

 $$\sum F = 0$$

 $$\sum M = 0$$

-A moment curvature analysis involves incrementally increasing curvature (shown as $$\phi$$ in the above diagram; the Greek letter $\kappa$ is also often used).
-At each step, a depth of neutral axis is that satisfies equilibrium.
-The process is displacement-based and can be thought of as increasingly bending a beam.
+A moment curvature analysis involves incrementally increasing curvature (shown as $$\phi$$ in the above diagram; sometimes the Greek letter $\kappa$ is also often used).
+At each step, a depth of neutral axis is determined in order to satisfy equilibrium.
+The process is displacement-based and can be thought of as increasingly bending a beam further and further.
 The figure below illustrates this process.

 <div align="center">
   <img src="https://github.com/wcfrobert/fkit/blob/master/doc/momentcurvaturesteps.png?raw=true" alt="demo" style="width: 100%;" />